bartbartelds/obsidian-writing/class notes/workdoc.md

 horror / machine learning / self reinforcing mechanism --- strange math working its way into evolutions, morphing intentions of AI

 what to do:
-heist / supernatural heist // sabotage the thing, blow it all up, reinsert a human element
+heist / supernatural heist // sabotage the thing, blow it all up, reinsert a human element. *this, but not this. *

 ## Outline

+### Notes
 https://www.youtube.com/watch?v=-hO7fM9EHU4
 - promises, progress, payoff.
 - promises: